stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 eternity--that the scant four hundred years between us bulked as nothing in comparison.
 It took no more than a single look at that monstrous and insidious cylinder to make me realise the dizzying gulfs that yawned between all men of the known earth and the primal mysteries it represented.
-Before that gulf P&aacute;nfilo de Zamacona and I stood side by side; just as Aristotle and I, or Cheops and I, might have stood.
+Before that gulf Pánfilo de Zamacona and I stood side by side; just as Aristotle and I, or Cheops and I, might have stood.

     III.